 You’ll be using this for cleaning up a rough cut in a pipe especially if you have to cut the pipe with a hacksaw.
 Copper is soft, so that’s why plain sandpaper will work.

 You’ll need to make two cuts in the pipe to make room for the push fitting.
-The upstream side of the pipe can be cut anyplace that’s convenient.
-You can also simply bend the upstream section of pipe out of the way.
+You can cut the upstream side of the pipe in any convenient spot.
+You can also then simply bend the upstream section of pipe out of the way.
 Remember that this is just a temporary repair.
 A pro plumber can clean things up afterward.

-You will need to make a VERY CLEAN cut in the downstream side of the pipe that you’re going to cap.
+You will need to make a nice smooth cut in the downstream side of the pipe that you’re going to cap.
 Sharkbite push-fit fittings will only work on sections of pipe that are perfectly round and clean.
-So, pick a spot that is not near an elbow or bend and that doesn’t have solder on it.
-You can clean up a pipe surface by sanding it with the plumber’s cloth or regular sandpaper ’till it’s nice and shiny and smooth like this:
+So, pick a straight length of pipe that is not near an elbow or bend and cut the pipe there.

-Then you’ll want to remove any burrs or sharp bits that the cutting caused.
+After cutting, you’ll want to remove any burrs or sharp bits that the cutting caused.
 Again, the cut end of the pipe needs to be ROUND AND SMOOTH for the push-fit fitting to work properly.
-Make sure you also roll up some sandpaper to get inside the pipe to remove any burrs like this:
+Make sure to roll up some sandpaper to get inside the pipe to remove any burrs like this:

-This should actually be the easiest part.
-Once the pipe is cleanly cut and prepped with a bit of sanding, simply wipe it clean and push on the endcap fitting.
+This is actually the the easiest final step to repair a burst pipe.
+Once you cleanly cut the pipe and prep it with a bit of sanding, you can simply wipe it clean and push on the endcap fitting.
 There’s no twisting needed, simply push it straight on.
-You should feel it slide into place on the pipe with just a good firm straight push:
+The sharkbite fitting will slide into place on the pipe with just a good firm straight push:

 Now you can turn the water back on to check and see if the push-on fitting is sealed and secure.
-It’s a good to have a helper for this, one person to slowly open the water main valve and another person to watch the endcap fitting for any leaks.
+It’s a good to have a helper for this.
+One person to slowly open the water main valve while another person watches the endcap fitting for any drip leaks.
+If there are no drips, then the pipe is now sealed shut.

 YOUR BUSTED WATER LINE IS NOW CAPPED!

-If installed correctly, a sharkbite end-cap fitting is a near-permanent fix.
-So if you turn the water back on and the fitting doesn’t show any signs of immediately leaking, then you’re golden.
-You can wait for however long it takes (days, weeks, months, even a couple years) to get a pro plumber to do a permanent fix.
-Meantime, you’ll want to leave the wall open for access.
+If installed correctly, a sharkbite end-cap fitting is a near-permanent fix to repair a burst pipe.
+You can now wait for however long it takes (days, weeks, months, even years) to get a pro plumber to do a permanent fix.